Surface charges in Chern-Simons gravity with $T\bar{T}$ deformation: Abstract

 \section{Abstract}

 {The $T\bar{T}$ deformed 2D CFTs correspond to AdS$_3$ gravity with Dirichlet boundary condition at finite cutoff or equivalently a mixed boundary condition at spatial infinity.
-Starting from the Ba\~nados geometry, we obtained the $T\bar{T}$ deformed Chern-Simons gauge fields which are parametrized by two classes of independent charges.
-With help of the mixed boundary condition, the residual gauge symmetries of deformed gauge fields and the associated surface charges can be obtained respectively.
-These surface charges satisfy a non-linear deformed Virasoro algebra, which is obtained differently in the literature.
-Finally, the time-independent charges can be systematically constructed from these surface charges and they satisfy the field-dependent Virasoro algebra.}
+In this work, we use the latter perspective and Chern-Simons formalism of AdS$_3$ gravity to construct the surface charges and associated algebra in $T\bar{T}$ deformed theories.
+Starting from the Ba\~nados geometry, we obtain the Chern-Simons gauge fields for the $T\bar{T}$ deformed geometry, which are parametrized by two independent charges.
+With help of the mixed boundary condition, the residual gauge symmetries of the deformed gauge fields and the associated surface charges were obtained respectively.
+The charge algebra turns out to be a non-linear deformed Virasoro algebra, which was obtained in different way by applying the cutoff perspective.
+Finally, we propose a way to construct the time-independent charges from these surface charges and they satisfy the field-dependent Virasoro algebra.}

 \rule{\textwidth}{.1pt} \begingroup

 \endgroup \rule{\textwidth}{.2pt} {\arabic{footnote}}